peterzimon/docs-api/helpers/index.md

 ## Tags

-Pass a post, or an object with a tags array to the tags helper, and it will handle filtering and outputting tags for you.
+The tags helper filters and outputs tags.
 By default, the helper will output a comma separated list of tag names, excluding any internal tags.

 ```javascript
 // Outputs e.g. Posted in: New Things, Releases, Features.